Kong/docs.konghq.com/app/_hub/kong-inc/saml/_index.md

 1. Using a browser, go to the URL (https://kong:8443/saml)
 2. The browser is redirected to the AzureAD Sign in page.
 Enter the user credentials of a user configured in AzureAD
-3. If user credentials are valid, the brower will be redirected to https://httpbin.org/anything
+3. If user credentials are valid, the browser will be redirected to https://httpbin.org/anything
-4. If the user credentials are invalid, a 401 Unauthorized HTTP Status code is returned
+4. If the user credentials are invalid, a `401` unauthorized HTTP status code is returned